University of Washington North Sound

-The University of Washington North Sound was a proposed new University of Washington branch campus that may be placed at one of two sites.
+The University of Washington North Sound was a discontinued branch campus establishment proposal for the University of Washington.
 The sites had to be north of Lynnwood and south of Arlington, and have good transportation access (major freeway, transportation hub, etc.).
-The two proposed sites are in Smokey Point and in Everett.
+The two proposed sites were in Smokey Point and in Everett.
+The plan had been for a 4-year college with an emphasis in math, science, engineering and technology.

-In March 2008, Randy Hodgins, University of Washington spokesman, announced that "it’s not happening this year at all" due to disagreements in location and funding.
+In March 2008, Randy Hodgins, University of Washington spokesman, announced that "it's not happening this year at all" due to disagreements in location and funding.
 In September 2008, the Washington State Higher Education Coordinating Board retained the services of Bill Wilkerson to carry out their consensus-building task for a North Sound campus location, but was unsuccessful.
 "The short story about the consensus effort is there is not a consensus", summed up the panel chairman, Rep. Derek Kilmer, D-Gig Harbor.
 There has been no progress since winter of 2009.

 Proposed sites

 There were four finalist sites that were judged more favorable than up to 80 other sites.
 Two finalists have since been disqualified.